Wartwood/autouiaviata/README.md

 		3. pip install webdriver-manager

 2.)
 Install Google Chrome (any version isn't necessary)
 3.)
-Download my code via zip file from github
-4.)
-Open main folder (001) with terminal and run command, it runs small UI test:
+Download my code via zip file from github and unarchive it 4.)
+Open main folder with terminal and run command, it runs small UI test:
 		pytest -s -v

 P.S. if you don't need open a browser window, open conftest.py by IDE and put 'headless' instead of 'chrome' in 11 line